NaomiDerel/LinkedIn_Dream_Job_Scorer/README.md

 Our project is dependent on exclusive LinkedIn datasets by BrightData.
 They contain 'companies' and 'profiles' data scraped from appropriate LinkedIn pages.

-Additional data is included in the 'data' folder, contains the following files.
+Additional data is included in the 'data' folder, which contains the following files:

+- jobs_final.csv - Scraped data from LinkedIn of job postings from 86 different companies.
+Columns: job, company_in_data.
+Rows: 3579.
+- questions.csv - Scraped data from Mockquestions website of interview questions for 77 different companies.
+Columns: question, category, data_name.
+Rows: 2564.
+- labeled_data_gemini_answers.csv - Generated binary-labeled data of answers to interview questions.
+Columns: answer, label.
+Rows: 199.
+- professions_data_300.json - Scraped data from O*Net OnLine website information about occupations.
+Columns: name, wage, tasks, skills, tech_skills, knowledge, education, work_style.
+Rows: 300.

 ## Models